sfarrens/presentations/_posts/0000-01-07-documentation.md

 > Now rebuild the HTML files.

-> You should see the information we added for the corresponding module, which lets the user know what this modules contains.
+> You should see the information we added for the corresponding module, which lets the user know what this module contains.

 --